 First thing I always do is to ensure I get enough sleep.
 We underestimate the benefits of a good night sleep.
 No number of productivity tools can help you work smarter when you are tired and not thinking clearly.
 And it’s not a coincidence that sleep deprivation has been used as a torture mechanism.

 Some of the techniques I used to get myself to go to bed on time is to set a reminder on my phone.
 Sounds silly but it works!
-I’ve also made sure to let my husband know of my plans to go to bed early so he’ll not tempt me with another episode of Suits.
-I know it’s difficult not to read one more article on how to grow your Instagram following but if you don’t do anything else in this article and just do this one thing of going to bed on time, I promise you, you will feel a ton better tomorrow.
+I’ve also made sure to let my husband know of my plans to go to bed early so he’ll not tempt me with another episode on Netflix.
+I know it’s tempting to watch yet another video on your chosen social media but if you don’t do anything else in this article and just do this one thing of going to bed on time, I promise you, you will feel a ton better tomorrow.

 How much is it worth to you to think clearer, feel better and have more patience with your children?
 By the way, here’s what Arianna Huffington says about sleeping your way to the top.